oracle-livelabs/database/xmldb/relational2xml/relational2xml.md

-# Converting Relational Data to XML Data
+# Convert relational data to XML data

 ## Introduction
 Some applications expect XML data or in some contexts, we might need data in XML format.
 Let's assume that we have all the data that we need to feed to applications in relational tables.
 Oracle XML DB will help you generate XML data from relational tables.